-In a joint application with no attorney, the applicant whose name first appears in the papers receives the correspondence, unless other instructions are given.
+In a joint application with no attorney >or agent<, the applicant whose name first appears in the papers receives the correspondence, unless other instructions are given.
 All applicants must sign the responses.
-See >MPEP< § 714.01(a).
+See MPEP § 714.01(a). >If the assignee of the entire interest is prosecuting the application (MPEP § 402.07), the assignee may specify a correspondence address.<

->37 CFR<\ 1.33(c) relates to which address communications for the patent owner will be sent in reexamination proceedings.
-See also >MPEP< § 2224.
+37 CFR 1.33(c) relates to which address communications for the patent owner will be sent in reexamination proceedings.
+See also MPEP § 2224.